Lakebay Marina Redevelopment

 There is a tremendous opportunity to restore this marina and make it publicly accessible for a wide range of recreational activities.
 Additionally, there is significant potential to restore and protect habitat and water quality in Mayo Cove, which is a pocket estuary with kelp, and eelgrass that supports rearing salmon, Pacific herring, and numerous shellfish species.
 The preservation and redevelopment of Lakebay is cited in Pierce County’s growth management plan.

-The building on the Pierce County Register of Historic Places.
+The egg and poultry cooperative building is on the Pierce County Register of Historic Places.
 This project will evaluate the potential and cost for relocating and preserving the building, if possible.

 Project Information